transcend-io/encrypt-web-streams/README.md

 ## With detached authentication tags

-Some AES-GCM implementations like WebCrypto's [`encrypt()`](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt) **append authentication tags to the end of the ciphertext**, while others, like Node.js's [`createCipheriv()`](https://nodejs.org/api/crypto.html#cryptocreatecipherivalgorithm-key-iv-options), **do not append the authentication tag to the ciphertext, instead returning the authentication tag separately**.
+Some AES-GCM implementations like WebCrypto's [`encrypt()`](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt) **append the authentication tag to the end of the ciphertext**, while others, like Node.js's [`createCipheriv()`](https://nodejs.org/api/crypto.html#cryptocreatecipherivalgorithm-key-iv-options), **do not append the authentication tag to the ciphertext, instead returning the authentication tag separately**.

 This library supports both modes.
 By default, it appends the authentication tag to the ciphertext during encryption, and expects the authentication tag to be appended to the ciphertext during decryption.
 If you want to use the library in the latter mode, you can pass `detachAuthTag: true` to `createEncryptionStream()`, and `authTag` (a `Uint8Array`) to `createDecryptionStream()`.
 The `authTag` must be 16 bytes long.